brean/brean/README.md

 #### 🤖 Robot maintainer
 I am responsible/contact person for 17 robot systems and two Machine Learning Accelerator Demonstrator at [DFKI-RIC](https://robotik.dfki-bremen.de/en/):

+Don't hesitate to ask if you have any questions about these systems or **like to work with them for your Bacelor/Master thesis!**

 | Image | Name | Amount |
 | -- | -- | -- |
 | <img src="https://robotik.dfki-bremen.de/fileadmin/_processed_/0/f/csm_marlin_e15bef55b0.jpg" width="80" /> | [MARLIN](https://robotik.dfki-bremen.de/en/research/robot-systems/marlin) | 1 |